vsee/oclBenchNetworkMapper/README.md

 - It measures execution statistics and returns them.

 ### Available Benchmarks
-In this version the available benchmarks are restricted to a [Rodinia](http://www.cs.virginia.edu/~skadron/wiki/rodinia/index.php/Rodinia:Accelerating_Compute-Intensive_Applications_with_Accelerators) *Kmeans* and *Lud* kernels.
-They are able to be executed with a *Small*, a *Medium* and a *Large* dataset.
-Additional benchmarks can be configured using csv configuration files (see [Configuring Benchmarks](#configuring-benchmarks)).
+In this version the available benchmarks are restricted to [Rodinia](http://www.cs.virginia.edu/~skadron/wiki/rodinia/index.php/Rodinia:Accelerating_Compute-Intensive_Applications_with_Accelerators) *Kmeans* and *Lud* benchmarks.
+Different data set sizes are specified for each benchmark.
+Additional benchmarks and dataset sizes can be configured using csv configuration files (see [Configuring Benchmarks](#configuring-benchmarks)).

 ### Available Workload Mapper
-- **First come first served mapper**: maps the selected benchmark to the default device on the first available server.
-- **Duplicate mapper**: maps the entire selected benchmark to the default device on each available server.
-- **Predictive mapper**: maps the selected benchmark to each available server using an execution device predicted as optimal in terms of energy consumption and performance.
-Code features of the benchmark's OpenCL kernel(s) are passed to a model which returns an optimal GPU or CPU mapping.
-The model is trained for a particular server architecture.
-In the current version this architecture is assumed to be a *dividend* machine.
-Also, for performance reasons predictions were made ahead of execution time and saved in a [configuration file](https://github.com/vsee/oclBenchNetworkMapper/blob/master/src/main/resources/dividend_device_predictions.csv) which is used at runtime by the client.

 The mapper to be used can be selected on client side with the ```-m``` or ```-mapperType``` argument.

+#### First come first served mapper (```-m FCFS```)
+aps the selected benchmark to the default device on the first available server.

+#### Duplicate mapper (```-m DUPLICATE```)
+Maps the entire selected benchmark to the default device on each available server.

+#### Predictive mapper (```-m PREDICTIVE```)
+Maps the selected benchmark to each available server using an execution device predicted as best fit in terms of energy consumption and performance.

+Code features of the benchmark's OpenCL kernel(s) are passed to a model which returns an optimal GPU or CPU mapping for the kernel.
+The model is trained for a particular server architecture which can be specified when starting the server.
+Upon connection with the client, the server transfers an architecture id which allows the client to pick a corresponding workload to execution device prediction model.

+For performance reasons predictions are made ahead of execution time and saved in a [configuration file](https://github.com/vsee/oclBenchNetworkMapper/blob/master/src/main/resources/serverConf/dividend_device_predictions.csv) which is used at runtime by the client.

+The file with ahead of time predictions can be specified using the ```--offlinePredictions``` command line argument upon client startup.

 ---